NU-CEM/CompPhys/_posts/2021-08-02-Sharing_code.md

 2. Write a docstring for the `Lorenz()` function in the `Lorenz.py` script.
 Follow the [Google docstring format](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#383-functions-and-methods) as in the example above.

-3. Push your changes (if done locally) to the remote Github repository you created in the [previous lesson](https://nu-cem.github.io/CompPhys/2021/08/02/Version_control.html).
+3. Upload your new file to the remote Github repository you created in the [previous lesson](https://nu-cem.github.io/CompPhys/2021/08/02/Version_control.html).

 ### EXTENSION TASKS: Automate everything!